 Production Deployment

-on premise as a third party application in a Django project.
+as a third party application in a Django project.

 This is how the admin website looks like for editing Isabl CLI settings: